Feyerabend/cc/ch08/sec8.13/README.md

 prevent such ambiguities.

 These design choices reflect different assumptions about programmers and machines.
-Weak typing often prioritizes convenience, interoperability, or low-level control.
-Strong typing prioritizes predictability and formal guarantees.
+Weak typing often prioritises convenience, interoperability, or low-level control.
+Strong typing prioritises predictability and formal guarantees.

+#### Semantics

 During the 1960s and 1970s, type systems became increasingly sophisticated through research into language semantics and functional programming.
 Languages began supporting compound types such as